How to Protect Tomatoes, Peppers, and Eggplant From Frost

 Let's do a quick review.
 To keep warm-season vegetables like tomatoes, peppers, and eggplant from succumbing to a frost, try these methods:

-- plant after danger of frost has past.
+- Plant after danger of frost has passed.

 Even if you are patient, some year the frost will come when it's not expected.
 If you are prepared to act when needed, you can save your tomatoes from frost—and your eggplant and peppers too.